Profile

 Photograph of William P. Reinhardt

-Reinhardt is a theoretical chemist and atomic physicist, who has recently carried out research on non-linear dynamics of Bose-Einstein condensates which served to motivate his interest in elliptic functions; older work on the atomic Coulomb problem led to the discovery of new classes of orthogonal polynomials, and new uses of old ones; and, to his original ownership of a 1964 printing of the original AMS 55 NBS Handbook.
-He firmly believes that the Mandelbrot set is a special function, and notes with interest that the natural boundaries of analyticity of many “more normal” special functions are fractals.
+Reinhardt is a theoretical chemist and atomic physicist, who has always been interested in orthogonal polynomials and in the analyticity properties of the functions of mathematical physics.
+He has recently carried out research on non-linear dynamics of Bose–Einstein condensates that served to motivate his interest in elliptic functions.
+Older work on the scattering theory of the atomic Coulomb problem led to the discovery of new classes of orthogonal polynomials relating to the spectral theory of Schrödinger operators, and new uses of old ones: this work was strongly motivated by his original ownership of a 1964 hard copy printing of the original AMS 55 NBS Handbook of Mathematical Functions.